 CES is when we tech-savvy consumers geek out and is a fun way to kick-off the new year.
 While 2020 has proven to be the year of true wireless, we scoured the show floor to find a variety of excellent products worth watching out for as we roll through the year.
-Here are the best audio products of CES 2020 as voted by our editorial team.
+Here are the best audio products of CES 2020.

 Bluetooth LE Audio and LC3 codec